 Summary: There are no studies to show glutamine supplementation is beneficial for intestinal permeability, especially in humans.
 Supplements that claim to improve leaky gut are completely speculative, even if they claim to be clinically proven.

 Leaky gut syndrome is basically the non-medical (marketing) term for intestinal permeability.

-While a “leaky gut” has been associated with disease, there is not enough evidence to claim it causes autoimmunity, especially on its own.
-And attempts to improve intestinal permeability have not resulted in an improvement of overall symptoms.
+While a “leaky gut” has been associated with disease, there’s not enough evidence to claim it causes autoimmunity, especially on its own.
+Attempts to improve intestinal permeability have not resulted in an improvement of overall symptoms.

 Additionally, supplements claimed to heal or improve leaky gut – such as glutamine – do not hold up when studied in humans.

 The most reliable and cost-effective way to protect your gut health is to eat a diet rich in both leafy and starchy vegetables, and strictly limit junk food.
 Gluten-free may also be beneficial if you have an autoimmune condition, at least theoretically.